 Fibromas and thecomas grow out of tissue called the stroma, and granulosa cell tumors grow out of sex cord tissue.
 Sertoli-Leydig cell tumors have elements of both types of tissue.

 This type of tumor is rare, making up less than 0.5 percent of ovarian cancers.
-Sertoli-Leydig cell tumors are most commonly found in young women.
-Like granulosa cell tumors, they produce hormones, but rather than making the female hormone estrogen, they make the male hormone testosterone.
+Sertoli-Leydig cell tumors are most commonly found in young people.
+Like granulosa cell tumors, they produce hormones, but rather than making estrogen, they make testosterone.
 This can lead to symptoms such as facial hair and a deeper voice.

 Surgery, chemotherapy, and radiation may be used to treat Sertoli-Leydig cell tumors, especially if they’ve spread to other parts of the body.
 This type of tumor often has a good prognosis.